"..." (utilitarian? utterly not) ...for utter boredom, visit my poetry podcast at iTunes or at FeedBurner.

 With over 11 sole-inventions and patent applications, Dr. Datta is an avid inventor.
 He and his E-Voting process invention were featured on Fox8 news in April-May 2013.
 He is a University Scholar for the Business School.
 He is also the Paul Pfeiffer Teaching Fellow for 2014.

 Pratim also serves as the CEO of PiaDura, an Innovation and Strategy Consulting Company.
 He loves photography, travel and art.
 He also collects historical WWII firearms.
+He particularly enjoyed traveling and has travelled to over 32 countries in the world.

 Apart from serving as a faculty and a researcher, Dr. Pratim Datta is passionate about travel, art collection, creative design, and photography.
 Dr. Datta has designed bookmarks and posters for the department.
 His photography has been exhibited in New York and Baltimore and was recently published in The Smithsonian.
 He lives in Hudson, Ohio.